alainstalder/vintage/HyperCard/stacks/trueTools.md

 # trueTools

-All trueTool stacks (which were all one-carders) (magnified by a factor of two) in alphabetical order, hence my favorite stack "vue" at the end.
+All **trueTool** stacks (which were all one-carders), magnified by a factor of two, in alphabetical order, with my favorite stack "vue" at the end.

-Note that visual appearance was already somewhat broken when I took those screenshots in 2024, because Apple had made changes to their fonts and due to restrictions of the emulator.
+Note that visual appearance was already somewhat broken when I took those screenshots in 2024, because Apple had made changes to their fonts, as well as due to restrictions of the emulator.

 ## JPEGtoPICT